stapm-platform/hseclean/README.md

 ## Stage of testing and development

-The code is functional and is being used in project work.
-It is being reviewed and developed all the time.
-More tests and checks need to be added.
+The code is actively being used in project work.
+It is being reviewed and developed all the time; more tests and checks are being added.

 The repository is not intended to be maintained by an open source community wider than the development team.